IPv4 Address Classes and Classful Addressing

 Key Points

-- Classful addressing divides IPv4 into five classes (A–E) determined by the first octet
+- Classful addressing divides IPv4 into five classes (A–E) determined by the first octet.

-- Each class has a default subnet mask and predefined address range
+- Each class has a default subnet mask and predefined address range.

-- Classes A, B, and C were designed for large, medium, and small networks respectively
+- Classes A, B, and C were designed for large, medium, and small networks, respectively.

-- Class D is reserved for multicast traffic; Class E is experimental
+- Class D is reserved for multicast traffic; Class E is experimental and unused in production.

 IPv4 Address Structure Fundamentals